libofang/ARNN-SL_py3x/README.md

 ```

-##calculate the average distance of each word pairs with the same label.
+##calculate the average similarity of each word pairs with the same label.

 label indicate named entity or pos tag.